Rank-preserving Multidimensional Mechanisms: an equivalence between identical-object and heterogeneous-object models: The heterogeneous-objects model

-In a symmetric mechanism, the allocation probabilities at a permutation of types $v$ are the permutation of allocation probabilities at $v$, while the payment function is invariant to permutations of $v$.
-Hence, to construct a symmetric mechanism, it is enough to define the mechanism on $D(\sigma^{\tinyi})$, say, and then extend it to $D^{\tinyh}$ symmetrically (as made precise later in Definition~\ref{de:sym} and Lemma~\ref{le:symex}).
+To construct a symmetric mechanism, it is enough to define the mechanism on $D(\sigma^{\tinyi})$, say, and then extend it to $D^{\tinyh}$ symmetrically (as made precise later in Definition~\ref{de:sym} and Lemma~\ref{le:symex}).
 The following property plays a crucial role in maintaining incentive compatibility in such symmetric extensions.